 In conclusion, George shared a story about C.S.
 Lewis in which Lewis, teaching students at Cambridge on the brink of World War II, told them that they must continue their studies.
 Even amidst the uncertainty and the fear, Lewis insisted that they continue in their calling to pursue truth and light.
 In kind, George told the January Series audience that this is our calling too—to continue living in the light of God’s beauty, ever sharing his love with neighbors and enemies alike.

 Timothy George is the founding dean of Beeson Divinity School and has been at Beeson since its inception in 1988.
 He teaches church history, historical theology, and theology of the Reformers.
 He is currently serving as executive editor for Christianity Today along with serving on the editorial advisory boards of The Harvard Theological Review, Christian History, and Books & Culture.
 He has served on the Board of Directors of Lifeway Christian Resources (formerly the Baptist Sunday School Board) of the Southern Baptist Convention.
 A prolific author, he has written more than 20 books and regularly contributes to scholarly journals.
 His textbook, Theology of the Reformers, is the standard textbook in many schools and seminaries on reformation theology.
 It has now been translated into several languages.
 He has been active in the evangelical dialogue with the Roman Catholic Church in addition to being a highly sought after preacher and conference speaker.
 As founding dean, George has been instrumental in shaping the character and mission of Beeson Divinity School.
 An ordained minister, he has pastored churches in Tennessee, Alabama, and Massachusetts.
 He and his wife, Denise, have two children, Christian and Alyce.

-Presentations at Calvin College:Theology for an Age of Terror
+Presentations at Calvin University:Theology for an Age of Terror

 Part of the: January Series